151st Rifle Division: Advance to the Dniepr

 With the failure of the July offensive much of 44th Army's strength was shifted north.
 Southern Front began its new offensive on August 18, attacking in much the same area but now with 2nd Guards and 5th Shock Armies making up the weight of the force.
-It began with an overwhelming concentration of artillery fire and before the end of the day the spearheads of 5th Shock had penetrated up to 7km through a 3km-wide gap.
+It began with an overwhelming concentration of artillery fire and before the end of the day the spearheads of 5th Shock had penetrated up to 7 km through a 3 km-wide gap.
 6th Army had no tanks at all, and although von Manstein secured the weak 13th Panzer on August 20, it was unable to close the gap when it attacked on August 23.
 On August 27 the 2nd Guards Mechanized Corps turned south out of the breakthrough area and began a dash to the coast behind the German XXIX Army Corps.
 On the 29th the 2nd Guards reached the sea west of Taganrog and the German corps was pocketed between it and the 28th and 44th Armies.
 The next day 13th Panzer opened a narrow gap in the line and the 9,000 men of XXIX Corps were able to escape during the night with few losses.
 On August 31 Hitler authorized a withdrawal to the Kalmius River.
 By this time the 151st had been reassigned to 2nd Guards Army, still in Southern Front.

 Through September and well into October Southern Front (as of October 20 4th Ukrainian Front) made slow progress against 6th Army from the Dniepr to the Sea of Azov with orders to destroy the German Melitopol grouping, seize crossings over the Dniepr and then shut the German 17th Army into the Crimea.
 The offensive made little progress until October 9 but by October 23, led by forces of the 51st Army, the Front finally ground its way into the city.
 On the last day of the month the 151st was removed to the Front reserves, and after a brief period on the active front from November 6 to December 1 it returned to the reserves, now as part of 67th Rifle Corps.